tanweijie123/tp/docs/UserGuide.md

 Format: `cedit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]`

 * Edits the Client at the specified `INDEX`.
 The index refers to the index number shown in the displayed Client list.
 The index **must be a positive integer** 1, 2, 3, …​
-* At least one of the optional fields must be provided
+* At least one of the optional fields must be provided.
-* Existing values will be updated to the input values
+* Existing values will be updated to the input values.
 * When editing tags, the existing tags of the Client will be removed, i.e. adding of tags is not cumulative
-* You can remove all of the Client’s tags by typing `t/` without specifying any tags after it
+* You can remove all of the Client’s tags by typing `t/` without specifying any tags after it.

 Examples:
 *  `cedit 1 n/Janie Doe` Edits the name of the 1st Client to be `Janie Doe`